Jacob Meyers Player Props: Astros vs. Rays

 Jacob Meyers At The Plate

-- Meyers is hitting .277 with two doubles, a home run and five walks.
+- Meyers is hitting .286 with three doubles, a home run and five walks.

-- Meyers will look to extend his six-game hitting streak.
-He's batting .389 over the course of his last games.
+- Meyers enters this game on a seven-game hitting streak.
+During his last outings, he's hitting .438.

-- In three games this year (16.7%), Meyers has picked up an RBI, including two games with multiple runs batted in.
+- Meyers has driven in a run in three games this season (15.8%), including two games with multiple runs batted in.

-- He has scored at least one run four times this season (22.2%), including one multi-run game.
+- In four of 19 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.